10 Day Master Plant Dieta & Integration Retreat

 Master Plant Dieta Application

 We take your health and safety seriously.
 Our application process is thorough, detailed and asks you to share some very personal, private information.
-We do this to ensure that our recommendations and those of our Shaman are correct, and safe, for you.
+We do this to ensure that our recommendations and those of our Maestra are correct, and safe, for you.

 Frequently asked questions